West Berlin: Exclaves

 Furthermore, the Gatow/Staaken exchange in August 1945 resulted in the geographically western half of Berlin-Staaken, which was located in the western outskirts of the city, becoming de jure Soviet occupied.
 However, the de facto administration remained with the Borough of Spandau in the British sector.
 Therefore, all inhabitants of Staaken could vote in West Berlin's city state elections in 1948 and 1950.
 On 1 February 1951, East German Volkspolizei surprised the people of western Staaken by occupying the area and ended its administration by the Spandau Borough; instead, western Staaken became an exclave of the Soviet occupied borough Berlin-Mitte in the city centre.
 However, on 1 June 1952, western Staaken's de facto administration was placed with neighbouring East German Falkensee in the East German district Nauen.
-This situation was undone on 3 October 1990, the day of German unification, when western Staaken was reincorporated into united Berlin.